ARecabarren/landing-page/README.md

 Senku.
 He firmly believes that we can improve and solve everything with science being absolutely conscious of the work, repetition, failures, and perseverance that the process involves.
 Resilience in every single step.

+Quote - No matter how strong a power you may have.
+Its foundation is built on the steady accumulation of skills.
+There are exceptions, but most heroes build their abilities brick by brick.
+At least, that's the only method I know how to do.